Skip to main content

 Primary relevance

-Most likely to be claimed.
-Back strain from lifting toddlers, slip-and-trip injuries in play areas, and extended absences from infectious illness (gastro outbreaks, RSV, hand-foot-mouth) are recurring reasons childcare workers go off work.
-For qualified and registered centre-based workers landing in the BC, C1, or CC category, benefit periods to age 65 are typically available; for unqualified centre staff in HB or D the panel often caps at five years; family-day-care educators working from home are frequently uninsurable for IP across the panel.
+This is the cover childcare workers are most likely to claim on.
+Back strain from lifting toddlers, slips and trips in play areas, and longer absences from infectious illness are recurring reasons people go off work.
+For qualified and registered centre-based workers, income protection that pays through to retirement age is typically available.
+For unqualified centre staff the period it pays for is often shorter, and for family day-care educators working from home it is frequently not offered at all across the panel.

 Life cover